-The mode and motivation for prying have also evolved.
+The mode and motivation for praying have also evolved.
 Adam never prayed.
 He had no need for it.

 At first, communications between Adam and the Lord were unique.
 They were conversational—but silent!

-Before Adam sinned there was no actual conversation between him and God.
+Before Adam sinned there was no actual conversations between him and God.
 God alone would speak but Adam would act on His words.

-However, after he sinned the conversation between them emerged.
+However, after he sinned conversations between them emerged.